vamsha/git_commands/README.md

 2. Keep the commit message to a single line if possible.
 Add more info in the Jira.
 Include the Jira number in the commit message.
 A sample below
       "<JIRA_number>: <message>"

 A typical sample work flow looks like below.
-Say you are working on Jira AP-1187.

 	* Branch off from origin/develop
     		* git fetch origin